knative/test-infra/rundk/README.md

   --entrypoint string
       The entrypoint executable that runs the test commands. (default "runner.sh") --enable-docker-in-docker
-      Enable running docker commands in the test fllow.
+      Enable running docker commands in the test flow.
       By enabling this the container will share the same docker daemon in the host machine, so be careful when using it.
   --use-local-gcloud-credentials
       Use the same gcloud credentials as local.